GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 1：If you buy RX 500 series graphics cards, first choose Sapphire, then choose Dataland, Asus and MSI, try not to choose Yeston and XFX, and definitely avoid the RX 580 2048SP version!*<br>
 *Tips 2：It is recommended to buy new graphics cards of the RX 5000 series and RX 6000 series.
 Sapphire is relatively poor in the RX 6000 series.
 It is not recommended to choose it first, and definitely avoid the RX 6700 XT.
 The minimum macOS version required to use the RX 6800 / RX 6800 XT / RX 6900 XT graphics card is Big Sur 11.4 beta 1, and the minimum version of macOS to use the RX 6600 / RX 6600 XT graphics card is Monterey 12.1 beta 1.*<br>
-*Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO).
+*Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO), see [Q&A 12](#12-why-does-the-boot-time-take-longer-after-the-monterey-upgrade).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### March 08, 2022
+* Updated OpenCore to 0.7.9 official version
+* Updated AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated OpenRuntime \ OpenCanopy drivers
+* Updated OpenShell \ VerifyMsrE2 tools

+*OC 0.7.9's Config.plist only add one entry: Misc > Debug > LogModules.
+Recommended to modify it manually.
+Support macOS 12.3 and can be updated in Software Update after the official version is released.*

 #### February 21, 2022
 * Updated OpenCore to 0.7.8 official version
 * Updated Lilu \ AppleALC \ WhateverGreen kexts to latest official version